react-page/react-page/docs/slate.md

 ## Customization

-the slate plugin itself is highly customizable and has even itself its own plugin sytem!
+The **slate CellPlugin** itself is highly customizable and has even itself its own plugin sytem!
 Not only can you perfectly control how any paragraph, headline or other markup is rendereed, you can also add custom plugins with their own control.